Features

 Variable

-Constant variables must be declared outside a function using the const keyword.
+for constant variable, it must be declared outside a function, with const keyword.

 Rules

-• All variables must be declared with let or const keyword.
+• Every variable must be declared with let or const keyword.

 • If no value is set, null is set by default.